Enrichment of the nonconforming virtual element method with singular functions: Numerical results

-In Sections~\ref{subsubsection:h-version-L-shaped} and~\ref{subsubsection:optimizing-layerisation}, we observed that the fully enriched scheme is less stable than the partially enriched one; see Figure~\ref{figure:h-version-Cartesian:L-shaped}.
+In Sections~\ref{subsubsection:h-version-L-shaped} and~\ref{subsubsection:optimizing-layerisation}, we observed that the fully enriched scheme is more ill-conditioned than the partially enriched one; see Figure~\ref{figure:h-version-Cartesian:L-shaped}.
 In this section, we give some heuristic motivations as for the reason why this happens.

 The motivation behind the growth of the ill-conditioning for fine meshes is due to the behaviour of the singular enrichment function~$\SAE$.
 On the elements that are close to the singular vertex~$\Abf$, $\SAE$ differs from all the scaled monomials, which span the nonenriched polynomial basis.
 On the other hand, on the elements that are far from~$\Abf$, the singular function $\SAE$ becomes close to a constant function, especially for small elements.
 In a sense, the basis functions of the virtual element space become close to be linearly dependent, as keeping on refining the mesh.